-In Lemma \ref{lem-epg-ef}, we assumed that the function $T(a)$ (called the sufficient statistic of the exponential family) is polynomial.
+In Lemma \ref{lem-epg-ef}, we assumed that the function $T^s(a)$ (called the sufficient statistic of the exponential family) is polynomial.
 We now relax this assumption.
-Our approach is to start with a policy $\pi_b$ which \emph{does} have a polynomial sufficient statistic and then introduce a suitable reparameterisation function $g: \mathbb{R}^d \rightarrow A$.
-The policy is then defined as:
+Our approach is to start with a policy $\pi_b$ which \emph{does} have a polynomial sufficient statistic and then introduce a suitable reparameterization function $g: \mathbb{R}^d \rightarrow A$.
+The policy is then defined so that sampling an action

 where $b$ is the random variable representing the action before the squashing.
-Assuming that $g^{-1}$ exists and the Jacobian $\nabla g$ is non-singular almost everywhere, the PDF\footnote{We abuse notation slightly by using $\pi(a \mid s)$ for both the probability distribution and its PDF.} of the policy $\pi$ can be written as:
+Assuming that $g^{-1}$ exists and the Jacobian\footnote{We avoid the standard Jacobian notation $\mathbf{J}$ because it is too similar to the total RL return $J$.} $\jacobian g$ is non-singular almost everywhere, the PDF\footnote{We abuse notation slightly by using $\pi(a \mid s)$ for both the probability distribution and its PDF.} of the policy $\pi$ can be written as

-The following lemma develops an EPG method for such policies. \begin{lemma} Consider an invertible and differentiable function $g$.
+The following lemma develops an EPG method for such policies. \begin{restatable}[]{lmm}{epgexpfamilyrepar} Consider an invertible and differentiable function $g$.
 Define a policy $\pi$ as in \eqref{eq-repar-pdf}.
-Assume that the Jacobian of $g$ is nonsingular except on a set of $\pi_b$-measure zero.
-Consider a critic $Q$.
-Denote as $Q_b$ a reparameterised critic such that for all $a$, $Q_b(g^{-1}(a)) = Q(a)$.
-Then the policy gradient update is given by the formula $I^{Q}_\pi(s) = I^{Q_b}_{\pi_b}(s)$. \end{lemma} \begin{proof}
+Assume that the Jacobian of $g$ is non-singular except on a set of $\pi_b$-measure zero.
+Consider a critic ${\hat{Q}}$.
+Denote as ${\hat{Q}}_b$ a reparameterized critic such that for all $a$, ${\hat{Q}}_b(g^{-1}(a), s) = {\hat{Q}}(a, s)$.
+Then the policy gradient update is given by the formula $I^{{\hat{Q}}}_\pi(s) = I^{{\hat{Q}}_b}_{\pi_b}(s)$. \end{restatable}

-In the second equality, we perform the variable substitution $a = g(b)$.
-In the third equality we use \eqref{eq-repar-pdf} and the fact that $Q_b(g^{-1}(a)) = Q(a)$.
-In the fourth equality we again use \eqref{eq-repar-pdf} and the fact that $\log \det \nabla g(b) = 0$ since $g$ is not parameterised by $\theta$. \end{proof}

 We are now ready to state our universality result.
-The idea is to obtain a reparameterised version of EPG (and Lemma \ref{lem-epg-ef}) by reparameterising the critic and the policy using the same transformation $g$.
+The idea is to obtain a reparameterized version of EPG (and Lemma \ref{lem-epg-ef}) by reparametrizing the critic and the policy using the same transformation $g$.
 We do so in the following corollary, which is the most general constructive result in this article.